abelagza/website-kvasola/kvasola-website.md

 ### Other CSS Files

-**font-effect-style.css**: It styles the Main Fonts on the presentation page, and the color effect to the <a> tags.
+**font-effect-style.css**: It styles the Main Fonts on the presentation page, and the color effect of the < a > tags.

 **fonts.css**: Local Font styles.
 (Monserrat font)